 - Maintain excellent working relationships as a member of the country team senior management

 - Build strong professional relationships with UN agencies, local authorities and other NGO’s

 - Attends security coordination meetings and updates CD on current security issues

 - Contribute to the creation of a positive image and overall credibility of the organization, notably through the application of the organizations Code of Conduct, ethics, values and stand-point with regard to internal and external actors

-- 5 years of field security experience in hostile environments
+- At least 5 years of field security management experience in hostile environments

 - Ability to exercise sound judgment and make decisions independently